 Titanic is a 1997 American epic romance-disaster film directed, written, co-produced, and co-edited by James Cameron.
 The movie stars Leonardo DiCaprio and Kate Winslet as members of different social classes who fall in love aboard the ship during its ill-fated maiden voyage.
 Upon its release on December 19, 1997, Titanic achieved critical and commercial success.
-Nominated for fourteen Academy Awards, it tied with All About Eve (1950) for the most Oscar nominations, and won eleven, including the awards for Best Picture and Best Director, tying Ben Hur (1959) for the most Oscars won by a single film.
+Nominated for fourteen Academy Awards, one of the most Oscar nominations ever, and won eleven, including the awards for Best Picture and Best Director.
 With an initial worldwide gross of over $1.84 billion, Titanic was the first film to reach the billion-dollar mark.

-The soundtrack of Titanic is available as a limited edition of 2.500 Individually numbered copies on transparent blue vinyl.
+The soundtrack of Titanic is available as a limited edition of 1000 Individually numbered copies on translucent pink vinyl.

 - 180 gram audiophile vinyl